Frequently Asked Questions about Teaching in Thailand

 How will CIEE help with my visa?Click to Open

-Getting a work visa is a lot more complicated than getting a tourist visa, so CIEE provides extra help for this.
+Getting a work visa is more complicated than a tourist visa, so CIEE will guide you through the process.
 Expect detailed written instructions for how to prepare documents and submit applications, and our US-based staff is available to assist with your questions.
-For US citizens, the Teach in Thailand Plus program covers your visa fees and includes a private visa processing service to streamline the application process and deliver your visa by mail.

 NOTE: You won’t be able to apply for your visa until after you receive your placement, so be sure to wait for instructions!